GouvernementFR/svelte-editorjs/README.md

         data: JSON.parse(json),
     });

-## TODO
+## TO DO

+* [ ] Adding hot reloading for the svelte part (currently, `npm run build` is need every time a .svelte file changes).
-* [ ] Update the demo : include a form (and update the style of editorjs'UI so that it looks like the BO)
+* [ ] Update the demo : include a form (and update the style of editorjs'UI so that it looks like the BO).
 * [ ] Editor instantiation (`editor = new EditorJS()`) may be handled within this project ?
-This may help to simplify form validation, haven't looked much into this though (because we need retro-compatibility with legacy editorjs plugins, for the moment)
+This may help to simplify form validation, haven't looked much into this though (because we need retro-compatibility with legacy editorjs plugins, for the moment).
 * [ ] Adding slots to improve readbility for InlineToolbar component ?
 * [ ] Adding tests ?
 * [ ] More a note for gvt_website_bo: A configuration may be passed to `_core_plugin.js` containing the information necessary to instantiate a svelte